VinceBLT/Little-game-in-JavaScript/README.md

 # Game-in-JavaScript

-This is a simple dice game made with HTML/CSS and JavaScript
+🎲 This is a simple and clean dice game made with HTML/CSS and JavaScript

-Rules :
+🃏 Rules :

 Player throws a dice and scores as many points as the total shown on the dice providing the dice doesn’t roll a 1.
 The player may continue rolling and accumulating points (but risk rolling a 1) or end his turn.